 Supplements for Hormones and Aging

 DHEA supplements can be obtained over-the-counter and are often marketed as “anti-aging solutions”.
-Studies of elderly people show that DHEA can help to build muscle and reduce fat — but for the most part, the benefits of supplementing with DHEA have yet to be fully uncovered.
+Studies of elderly people show that DHEA can help to build muscle and reduce fat.
+However, the benefits of supplementing with DHEA have yet to be fully uncovered.
 Researchers are still working on reaching more definite findings about DHEA’s effects on aging.

 Testosterone is produced naturally in the body by the testes and is responsible for regulating sex drive, bone mass, fat distribution, muscle mass, strength, red blood cell production, and sperm production.
-Testosterone levels decrease with age, but there is a wide range between what is considered a normal level of testosterone and which is considered a low level of testosterone.
+However, testosterone levels decrease with age.
+However, there is a wide range between what is considered a normal level of testosterone and which is a low level of testosterone.

-It’s unlikely that an older man’s hormone levels will decline to the point of a major shutdown, similar to what women experience with menopause, but men can still benefit from hormone supplementation.
-There are FDA approved medications that can be prescribed for men who either produce little-to-no testosterone or have a medical condition which restricts the production of testosterone.
+It’s unlikely that an older man’s hormone levels will decline to the point of a major shutdown.
+Similar to what women experience with menopause.
+Although, men can still benefit from hormone supplementation.
+There are FDA approved medications that can be prescribed.
+Therefore, for men who either produce little-to-no testosterone or have a medical condition which restricts the production of testosterone.

-Medications, such as patches, injections, or topical gels, can help men with extremely low testosterone levels to maintain strong muscles and bones, and increase their sex drive.
+Medications, such as patches, injections, or topical gels, can help men with low testosterone levels to maintain strong muscles and bones.
+After that, increase their sex drive.
 The benefits of supplementing with testosterone when someone does not have an extreme deficiency are still being studied.